saleor/saleor-docs/docs/contributing/editorconfig.md

 Most editors and IDEs support this file either directly or via plugins.
 See the [list of supported editors and IDEs](http://editorconfig.org/#download) for detailed instructions.

-When you make sure that your programming environment respects the contents of this file, you will automatically get correct indentation, encoding, and line endings.
+If you make sure that your programming environment respects the contents of this file, you will automatically get correct indentation, encoding, and line endings.